grpc/grpc-swift/README.md

 The earliest supported Swift version for gRPC Swift 1.8.x and newer is 5.4.
 For 1.7.x and earlier the oldest supported Swift version is 5.2.

+Versions of clients and services which are use Swift's Concurrency support are available from gRPC Swift 1.8.0 and require Swift 5.6 and newer.

 ## Getting gRPC Swift